MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/publishing-for-test-distribution.md

 ### <span id="How_long_does_my_driver_published_for_test_distribution_last_"></span><span id="how_long_does_my_driver_published_for_test_distribution_last_"></span><span id="HOW_LONG_DOES_MY_DRIVER_PUBLISHED_FOR_TEST_DISTRIBUTION_LAST_"></span>How long does my driver published for test distribution last?

-Drivers are not automatically expired from the test distrubtion workflow.
-Once you have completed your testing you should manually expire these.
+Drivers do not automatically expire from the test distribution workflow.
+After you complete testing, manually remove a driver using the procedure described in [Expire a driver from Windows Update](expire-a-driver-from-windows-update.md).

 ## <span id="Client_PC_configuration"></span><span id="client_pc_configuration"></span><span id="CLIENT_PC_CONFIGURATION"></span>Client PC configuration